AnotherDaniel/airprint-relay/README.md

 Fork from [chuckcharlie/cups-avahi-airprint](https://github.com/chuckcharlie/cups-avahi-airprint)

 I rebased this on Ubuntu, because I need a printer driver for an old Samsung desk-laser (CLP-365), and got tired of trying to figure out if/where this was available in Alpine.
 It runs a CUPS instance that is meant as an AirPrint relay for printers that are already on the network but not AirPrint capable.
-Otherwise, this is a nice, smooth, and simple setup that works well for me.
+Generally, this is a nice, smooth, and simple setup that works well for me.

 ## Get it running